AliBohZam/Evaluation/README.md

 make -j
 ```

-# To Run in terminal 1
+# Run in terminal 1
 ```
 ./receiver
 ```

-# To Run in terminal 2
+# Run in terminal 2
 ```
 ./initiator
 ```